 Little India is within walking distance of Kampong Glam.
 It still has a vibrant Indian community.
 Indians still live in the area or come here to shop, pray, and eat.

-- Hotels with some charm and under US$200
+– Hotels with charm for under US$200

-- Bus station for buses to/from Malaysia is located in the area
+– Bus Station for buses to/from Malaysia is located in the area

 - Good for architecture, history, and culture

-- Good Malay, Arab, and Indian food
+– Good Malay, Arabic, and Indian foods

 - One hawker center

-- Singapore’s main attractions are here such as Sultan’s Mosque, Malay Heritage Center, Indian Community Center, and Tan Teng Niah house
+Singapore’s main attractions are here such as Sultan’s Mosque, Malay Heritage Center, Indian Community Center, and Tan Teng Niah house

-- Not many high-end hotels
+– Not many good high-end hotels

 Budget Accommodations in Kampong Glam